 Wise decisions lead to meaningful outcomes as a result of our actions and purposeful learnings as a result of our experiences.
 These are necessary in discovering our true sense of self and our potential to a fulfilling experience of living.

-Reasoning is the very process of making decisions.
+Wise thinking is the process of making correct evaluations.

-The unique way we make decisions represents our unique system of thought.
-The quality of our reasoning defines the quality of our decision making and, therefore, the degree to which we learn to create meaning and value for ourselves and others.
+The unique way we make evaluations represents our unique system of thought.
+The quality of our reasoning defines the quality of our decision-making and, therefore, the degree to which we learn to create meaning and value for ourselves and others.

 We exercise our reasoning to discover ourselves and cultivate our wisdom in bringing out our best.